edgexfoundry/edgex-docs/docs_src/design/adr/013-Device-Service-Events-Message-Bus.md

     Secretpath = "messagebus"
 ```

-The `PublishTopic` has a placeholder for the `Device Name` which gets replaced with the actual `Device Name`.
-If the place holder doesn't exist in the configured value, the  `PublishTopic` values  is used as is.

 #### Core Data

 Core data will also require additional configuration to be able to subscribe to receive Events from the Message Bus.
+As describe above in the  [Message Bus Topics](#message-bus-topics) section, the `PublishTopic` will optionally have placeholders for the `DeviceProfileName` and `DeviceName` which get replaced with the actual `DeviceProfileName` and `DeviceName`.
+If the place holders do not exist in the configured `PublishTopic` value, then the value is used as is.

 ##### [MessageQueue]